Europe, the Next Chapter

 It’s also a scenario that was described by Herbert Armstrong—more than 50 years ago.
 “Germany is the economic and military heart of Europe,” he wrote in 1953.
 “Without Germany such a federation of nations is impossible.
 Yet the other nations of Europe will not trust Germany or a German leader.
 Still, in spite of this, it is probable that none but a German can provide the dynamic, inspired leadership required to organize such a political military federation” (Good News, May 1953).
 For decades, Mr. Armstrong warned tirelessly that Germany would be revived and that it would successfully create a European superstate!

-As we enter 2011, a year in which Germany will continue to exploit the financial crisis to further its own ambitions, it is important to consider: What is the next chapter in the emergence of this German-designed United States of Europe?
+As Germany continues to exploit the financial crisis to further its own ambitions, it is important to consider: What is the next chapter in the emergence of this German-designed United States of Europe?

 Once again, we turn to the Bible-based, profoundly accurate forecasting of Herbert Armstrong for the answer.

-In August 1978, Mr. Armstrong wrote: “Europeans want their own united military power! … They have made a real effort toward union in the Common Market. … But they well know there is but one possibility of union in Europe—and that is through the Vatican” (Good News, emphasis his).
+In August 1978, Mr. Armstrong wrote: “Europeans want their own united military power! … They have made a real effort toward union in the Common Market. … But they well know there is but one possibility of union in Europe—and that is through the Vatican” (ibid, emphasis his).

 Two years later, he warned that “world conditions may force European nations … to unite, bringing to pass the revived ‘Holy Roman Empire’ ….
 [European nations] have wanted to unite politically, with a common currency and common military force, for some time—but have been unable.
 It can be accomplished only through the Vatican” (Worldwide News, June 1980).